 Have feedback?
 Find a typo?
 Send feedback to biblefeedback at nutanix dot com

 To learn more about Nutanix, check it out for yourself by taking a Nutanix Test Drive!

-Thank you for reading The Nutanix Bible!
-Stay tuned for many more upcoming updates and enjoy the Nutanix platform!
+Thank you for reading The Nutanix Cloud Bible!
+Stay tuned for many more upcoming updates and enjoy the Nutanix Cloud Platform!